daeh/zotero-markdb-connect/README.md

 _ZoteroObsidianCitations_ presumes that a single Markdown file corresponds to a single Zotero item, but a Zotero item can be associated with multiple Markdown files.

-A Markdown file can specify which Zotero item it's linked to using either a [Better BibTex](https://retorque.re/zotero-better-bibtex/) citekey or a Zotero-Item-Key.
+A Markdown file can specify which Zotero item it's linked to using either a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or a Zotero-Item-Key.

-1. Link Markdown files to Zotero items using **Better BibTex citekeys**.
+1. Link Markdown files to Zotero items using **Better BibTeX citekeys**.

    - This is recommended if you created the Markdown notes with [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin).

-   - The Markdown file names should start with `@mycitekey` but can include extra information after it (e.g. a reading note might have the file name `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`, where `shepard1987science` is the BetterBibTex citekey).
+   - The Markdown file names should start with `@mycitekey` but can include extra information after it (e.g. a reading note might have the file name `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`, where `shepard1987science` is the BetterBibTeX citekey).

 2. Link Markdown files to Zotero items using **Zotero Item Keys**.